rtyshyk/telegram-rag/README.md

 - Docker and Docker Compose
 - Telegram API ID + hash and a phone number for login
 - OpenAI API key (for embeddings/LLM)
-- Optional: Cohere API key for reranking
+- Optional: VoyageAI API key for reranking

 ## Setup